While most cat owners are content feeding their cats with standard kibble or typical canned cat food, some are on the lookout for something better.

 The core advantage of air-dried cat food over traditional cat food is that its contents are almost entirely made up of meat or fish ingredients, and they often have no significant vegetable, grain, or fruit ingredients.

-However, based on our own experimentation with their plan builder, we estimate Nom Nom cat food to cost between $3-$5 per day or $20-$35 per week.
-This would put the annual cost of Nom Nom food at approximately $1000-$1800, which is a huge sum for cat food.
+This would put the annual cost of Smalls food at approximately $1000-$1800, which is a huge sum for cat food.

-This small portion of familiar vegetables provides a modest proportion of carbohydrates and fiber and keeps the recipe’s nutritional profile in line with a cat’s natural diet.
+These vegetable ingredients provide a modest proportion of carbohydrates and fiber that closely aligns with a cat’s natural diet.

-When it comes to premium pet food, Orijen is known worldwide as a leader, and their dry pet food recipes contain huge proportions of meat and fish ingredients when compared to their competitors.
+When it comes to premium pet food, Orijen is known worldwide as a leader, and its dry pet food recipes contain huge proportions of meat and fish ingredients when compared to its competitors.

 The brand, which is based in Canada, has seen huge growth over the last two decades along with its sister brand Acana, which is aimed at a slightly lower price point.